-Windows, External Doors and Joinery Access to the property is via UPVC/metal glazed doors to the hall and kitchen.
-The subjects are fitted with UPVC double glazed windows and timber single glazed windows.
-External joinery is formed in timber.
+Windows, External Doors and Joinery Access to the property is via UPVC glazed doors to the porch, store/utility and dining area.
+There is a lockable UPVC door between the porch and hall and a timber lockable door between the kitchen and store/utility.
+The subjects are fitted with UPVC double glazed windows.
+There is a timber single glazed unit within a hall cupboard.
+External joinery is formed in PVC materials.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-26 Kirk Street Prestwick KA9 1AU Ayr AYR-2025\04\0050 Inspection Date:- 28/04/2025 First Inspection Date (if applicable):-

-GRAHAM + SIBBALD

 External Decorations No significant external decoration.
-Conservatories / Porches None.
+Conservatories / Porches There is a porch which is of PVC construction with UPVC double glazed windows under a polycarbonate or similar roof covering.
+Visually inspected.
 Communal Areas None.
-Garages and Permanent Outbuildings None.
-Outside Areas and Boundaries There is a small section of hard landscaped garden grounds at the rear which is bounded by timber fencing and brick walls.
+Garages and Permanent Outbuildings The former garage has been converted into a store/utility.
+This appears of brick construction.
+The roof is mono pitched and overlaid with felt or similar.
+Access is via UPVC doors from the front and rear and also internally via the kitchen.
 Visually inspected.
+Outside Areas and Boundaries Garden grounds are hard landscaped with other areas of mature shrubbery.
+These are bounded by timber fencing.
+Visually inspected.

-Ceilings Assumed to be dry lined with plasterboard sheets or of lath and plaster materials.
+SINGLE SURVEY Ceilings Assumed to be dry lined with plasterboard sheets.
 Visually inspected from floor level.
-Internal Walls Plastered on the hard and dry lined with plasterboard sheets.
+Internal Walls Dry lined with plasterboard sheets.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors Including Sub-Floors Flooring appears to be of suspended timber and solid concrete.
+Floors Including Sub-Floors Flooring appears to be of suspended timber.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-26 Kirk Street Prestwick KA9 1ALL Page 4 of 26

-Page 4 of 26

 Internal Joinery and Kitchen Fittings There are floor and wall units within the kitchen. rittings Internal doors are of timber and glazed design.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney Breasts and Fireplaces There is a gas fire in the lounge.
-Visually inspected.
-No testing of the flues or fittings was carried out.
+Chimney Breasts and Fireplaces None.
 Internal Decorations Generally painted and papered with tiling in some apartments.
 Visually inspected.
 Cellars None.

+Electricity

-Electricity Mains supply.
-The consumer unit and meter are located within the lounge.
+Mains supply.
+The consumer unit and meter are located within the hall cupboard.
 Visible wiring is of PVC coated cabling and there are electrical sockets throughout.

 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas Mains supply.
-The meter is located within lounge.